 Op-Eds

 A new law, the Corporate Transparency Act, would be about to crush small-business owners, invade their privacy and violate their constitutional rights, had it been allowed to take effect as intended on New Year’s Day.
 It’s a bad law that was smuggled into an unrelated defense bill in 2020 under the cover of Covid-19.
+Although a federal court has enjoined its enforcement, Congress should take no chances and repeal it immediately.

 The Bureau of Land Management’s (BLM) Buffalo and Rock Springs Resource Management Plans (RMP) are a direct attack on Wyoming’s heritage, economy, and the livelihoods of the hardworking men and women who call this great state home.